Martins-Iroka/LiveVibe/README.md

 # LiveVibe

-A challenge to convert a photoshop design to an interactive application.
+A challenge to turn a photoshop design into an interactive application.

 https://github.com/Martins-Iroka/LiveVibe/blob/master/IMG-20181030-WA0000.jpg